rstudio/rstudio/git_hooks/secrets/README.md

 It's best to refer to [detect-secrets](https://github.com/Yelp/detect-secrets) for the most up-to-date instructions, but here are the steps that were used to set up the initial baseline secrets file:
 1. Install detect-secrets via `pip install detect-secrets` (Python and pip installed already) or `brew install detect-secrets` (MacOS)
-2. Navigate to `git_hooks/secrets`
+2. Run `detect-secrets scan --no-verify > git_hooks/secrets/.secrets.baseline` to generate the initial baseline secrets file
-3. Run `detect-secrets scan > .secrets.baseline` to generate the initial baseline secrets file
+    - `--no-verify` is used to skip additional secret verification via a network call
-4. Run `detect-secrets audit .secrets.baseline` to audit the baseline secrets file (flag each secret as either true or false positive)
+3. Run `detect-secrets audit git_hooks/secrets/.secrets.baseline` to audit the baseline secrets file (flag each secret as either true or false positive)
-5. Commit the baseline secrets file
+4. Commit the baseline secrets file

 </details>